-- Each school will have a Designated Teacher for children in care or previously in care, make sure you know who this is and how you can get in touch with them - hopefully you might have already made contact during the transition. - Most schools have pastoral or year leaders, make sure you have their names and contact details. - Your child will have a form tutor at Secondary school, again make sure you have their name and contact details. - Keep a list of all of these to hand so you can get in touch easily.
-In most secondary schools these staff will teach all day, so email is usually best means of communication. - If there are any issues communicate with school as swiftly as you can.
+- Each school will have a designated teacher for children in care, make sure you know who this is and how you can get in touch with them hopefully you might have already made contact during the transition. - Most schools have pastoral or year leaders, make sure you have their names and contact details. - Your child will have a form tutor at secondary school, make sure you have their name and contact details. - Keep a list of all of these to hand so you can get in touch easily.
+In most secondary schools these staff will teach all day, so email is usually the best means of communication. - If there are any issues communicate with school as swiftly as you can.